about me:

 As an artist and researcher, Katja often finds herself in liminal spaces between genres, cultures, and traditions.
 This stems from her mixed identity as a person and artist: born and raised in northeast North America (both US and Canada) in a mixed East Slavic diaspora/exile family; always feeling drawn to her own, neighbouring, and other musical traditions, but originally (especially not having opportunities as a young person to pursue her own traditions further) principally trained in Western academic music.
 Her research in an ethnomusicological sense has as yet focused on comparing different singing traditions throughout Northeast Europe.

 **LV: Katrīna Emīlija Rumina, RU: Екатерина Рюмина (Jekaterina Rjumina - I sometimes have used this spelling as an artist name also), BY: Кацярына Рюміна, UA: Катерина Рюміна.
-My family’s name was anglicised when they emigrated…
+As my family’s name was anglicised when they emigrated to English-speaking countries, I have several forms of my full name.

 View document of artistic CV here: